Pearnel Patroe Charles Jr.: Jamaica Combined Cadet Force

 The Jamaica Combined Cadet Force (JCCF) is a voluntary youth organisation which has been in existence since 1943 and caters to children between ages of 11 to 17 years old.
 It is an essential arm of the Ministry of National Security which provides training to the nation's youth to develop strong and capable leaders.
 The JCCF falls within the responsibility of Charles, who has defined the JCCF as "one of the best vehicles to create a crime free Jamaica".
 He also highlighted the importance of the expansion of the cadet force as this is a part of social development pillar of the Ministry of National Security crime fighting strategy.

-Charles, in his effort to advance the quality and quantity of resources in the cadet force, met with Audrey Marks, Jamaican ambassador to the USA, to seek assistance in bolstering the capabilities of the JCCF.
+Charles, in his effort to advance the quality and quantity of resources in the cadet force, met with Audrey Marks, Jamaican ambassador to the US, to seek assistance in bolstering the capabilities of the JCCF.
 They discussed attractive avenues for recruiting youngsters to the force as well as how to actively engage them in crime fighting strategies.